ogradyc01/GoldenCheetah/UG_ScopeBar_Views.md

 ## Activities

-The 'Activities' view - as it's name says - deals with a SINGLE ride.
-The 'Side Bar' for the 'Activities' view provides necessary navigation functions to select a ride.
-The analysis of the ride is done in the 'Main View'.
-Here you find also charts like 'Maps' showing where you have been riding (if your data contains GPS information) and a number of analysis charts for your ride data.
-In addition to the analysis of the full ride, many of the functions are prepared to also analyse 'Intervals' of your ride.
+The 'Activities' view - as it's name says - deals with a SINGLE activity.
+The 'Side Bar' for the 'Activities' view provides necessary navigation functions to select a activity.
+The analysis of the activity is done in the 'Main View'.
+Here you find also charts like 'Maps' showing where you have been riding (if your data contains GPS information) and a number of analysis charts for your activity data.
+In addition to the analysis of the full activity, many of the functions are prepared to also analyse 'Intervals' of your activity.

-_Note: A very useful new feature in 3.1 in 'Activities' is the ability to 'Compare' the multiple rides and/or intervals for single or multiple rides._
+_Note: A very useful new feature in 3.1 in 'Activities' is the ability to 'Compare' the multiple activities and/or intervals for single or multiple activities._

 To get more insides in 'Activities' please check: